 This model encodes retail items to embedding vectors and predicts their labels based on the embedding vectors in the reference space.

-This model was trained with the Triplet Loss network algorithm.
+The Retail Item Embedding model (version 1.0) was trained with the Triplet Loss network algorithm.
 The training algorithm optimizes the network to minimize the embedding output distances (cosine similarity) between the positive images and the anchor image while maximizing the distances between the negative images and the anchor image.

 The trunk and embedder use different learning rates during training.
 The embedder uses a smaller learning rate than the trunk for a better fine-tuning effect.